 Alleged backroom deal sees Biden backing an anti-abortion lawyer to a lifetime appointment on the bench

 With the SCOTUS decision last week to reverse Roe v.
-Wade, a decades-old lie unraveled – abortion is not a Constitutional right, but rather (at the moment), an issue to be decided upon at the state level.
+Wade, a decades-old lie unraveled: abortion is not a constitutional right, but rather (at the moment) an issue to be decided at the state level.
 In the wake of this, the militant lowbrows began to eat their own, particularly Joe Biden.
-The Twitterverse erupted in an emotional and vulgar fury, with supporters of abortion demanding that Biden “do something” to secure nationwide access to ending the lives of those not yet born.
+The Twitterverse erupted in an emotional and vulgar fury, with supporters of abortion demanding that Biden "do something" to secure nationwide access to ending the lives of those not yet born.

-Meredith is a member of the Federalist Society, which set its foundation upon, “the principles that the state exists to preserve freedom, that the separation of governmental powers is central to our Constitution, and that is is emphatically the province and duty of the judiciary to say what the law is, now what it should be.”
-Of course, the idea that America and its political structures would adhere to its supreme governing document is abhorrent to many of the Democrats, including Kentucky candidate for U.S. Senate, who said:
+Meredith is a member of the Federalist Society, which set its foundation upon "the principles that the state exists to preserve freedom, that the separation of governmental powers is central to our Constitution, and that it is emphatically the province and duty of the judiciary to say what the law is, not what it should be."
+Of course, the idea that America and its political structures would adhere to its supreme governing document is abhorrent to many of the Democrats, including one of Kentucky's candidates for U.S. Senate, who said:

 The President is making a deal with the devil and once again, the people of Kentucky are crushed in the process.— Charles Booker (@Booker4KY) June 29, 2022